Parker Markel: Sioux City Explorers

+Markel signed a minor league contract with the Arizona Diamondbacks on December 18, 2017, but was released prior to the start of the season on March 25, 2018.

-He signed with the Sioux City Explorers of the independent baseball American Association, and spent the 2018 season with them.
+Markel subsequently signed with the Sioux City Explorers of the independent baseball American Association of Independent Professional Baseball, and spent the 2018 season with them.

 Seattle Mariners

 Markel signed a minor league contract with the Seattle Mariners on September 28, 2018.
 He opened the 2019 season with the Arkansas Travelers and the Tacoma Rainiers.
 On May 12, Markel's contract was selected and he was called up to the major leagues for the first time.
 He made his major league debut that day versus the Boston Red Sox.
 On July 23, 2019, Markel was designated for assignment.

 Pittsburgh Pirates

 On July 27, 2019, Markel was claimed off waivers by the Pittsburgh Pirates.

 Los Angeles Angels

 On October 31, 2019, Markel was traded to the Los Angeles Angels in exchange for cash considerations.
 He was designated for assignment on February 10, 2020.
 Markel did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.